kactus-io/website/help/README.md

 # Documentation

 Kactus is built on top of the giant called [`git`](https://git-scm.com).
-That's why in order to use Kactus effienctly, we will need to learn some concepts used by `git`.
+That's why in order to use Kactus efficiently, we will need to learn some concepts used by `git`.
 While it is a very powerful technology and as such can be overwhelming at first, we just need a few key concepts to start with.

 Here is a quick [glossary](/help/glossary) of specific terms that we use across the documentation.